Day 56: String Algorithms - KMP

 - Preprocessing: Create the failure function for the pattern.

-- Searching: Use the failure function to perform the actual …
+- Searching: Use the failure function to perform the actual search. …